Part I- Homeownership as Part of the American Dream

 https://www.amgnational.com/insights/hedge-funds-gobbling-up-single- family-housing/

-Never in our history has a young family home purchaser had to compete with large investment firms to own a piece of the American dream.
-Private parties wanting to purchase homes find it impossible while competing against mega-corporate enterprises, where government regulations give them preferential purchase and taxation benefits.
+Never in our history has a young family homebuyer had to compete with large investment firms to own a piece of the American Dream.
+Private parties seeking to purchase homes often find it impossible to compete against mega-corporate enterprises, which often receive preferential purchase and taxation benefits due to government regulations.

 Creeping Marxism always diminishes the bundle of rights:

-State apparatuses, institutions, private foundations, and giant corporations aim to create a top-down central government planning as the preferred political ideal.
-The participants merged into a system of a mixed economy run by big government, state monopoly capitalism run by the central government in collaboration with big business, and big unionism.
+State apparatuses, institutions, private foundations, and large corporations aim to create a top-down, centralized government planning as the preferred political ideal.
+The participants merged into a system of mixed economy run by a big government, state monopoly capitalism, and big unionism, all of which were overseen by the central government in collaboration with big business.
 Their primary purpose is the status quo: to maintain power, continuously grow, and be financed by tax dollars with unique benefits from public coffers.
-They have symbiotic relationships to promote and protect each other's energy and growth through cronyism.
-Support systems include three lettered agencies and corporate and media companies.
-Anytime a ministry, authority, or state-subsidized media outlet acts, they act in their interest rather than promoting the welfare of a private enterprise and competitive ordinary society.
+They have symbiotic relationships that promote and protect each other’s energy and growth through mutual benefit.
+Support systems include three-lettered agencies, corporate, and media companies.
+Whenever a ministry, authority, or state-subsidized media outlet acts, it acts in its own interest rather than promoting the welfare of a private enterprise and a competitive, ordinary society.

 https://www.urbandictionary.com/define.php?term=Three-letter%20Agencies

-Most of their activities are anti-private enterprise, anti-small business, and pro-establishment, and they serve to diminish the bundle of rights that have historically supported real estate ownership.
+Most of their activities are anti-private enterprise, anti-small business, and pro-establishment, serving to diminish the bundle of rights that have historically supported real estate ownership.

 How do these societal changes relate to the private money-lending industry?
 There are unlimited opportunities in the entire cycle of turbulent transformation:

-- Turbulence breeds opportunity for private money lenders and their investors.
+- Turbulence breeds opportunities for private money lenders and their investors.
 Banks or institutional sources finance fewer transactions during turbulent times.

 - When the economy is strong, interest rates are low, and institutional money to lend is abundant, the private money-lending industry is less prevalent.

-- When interest rates rise, with threats of civil unrest and around-the-clock media of false reporting, propagandizing, gaslighting, mudslinging, and economic instability, institutional lenders pull back and tighten up on credit requirements.
+- When interest rates rise, accompanied by threats of civil unrest and around-the-clock medical coverage, false reporting, propaganda, gaslighting, mudslinging, and economic instability, institutional lenders pull back and tighten their credit requirements.
 Fear, civil unrest, and cancellation of political advisories are common and cause financial instability.

 - Private money becomes a viable option.
 The difference between institutional and private money loan rates is significantly less.